-How about this, Abandoned Cubicle readers?
-Just in time for the holidays, a repeat post about why a Disney film from 2018 got me fired up.
+How about this, readers?
+Just in time for the holidays, a post about why a Disney film from 2018 got me so fired up.
 Let's hash out why Star Wars The Last Jedi stinks to high hell.
 And then, we'll predict whether J.J.
 Abrams can revitalize the flailing saga with December's Star Wars The Rise of Skywalker.
-From what I've heard, I'm already incredibly … [Read more...] about Movie Review of Star Wars: The Last Jedi (It Still STINKS)
+From what I've heard, I'm already incredibly skeptical.
+The punchline … [Read more...] about Star Wars: The Last Jedi (Redemption After Rise of Skywalker?)

 Life Purpose and Lifestyle

 Your lifestyle and life purpose are the crucial variables that often get lost in the figures and spreadsheets of personal finance.
 Topics range from relationships to avoiding regrets and limiting social media consumption.

 You must've seen this one coming.
 Not winter, but this post that's going to include crap about Denmark again.
 Apologies in advance, but I'm playing out the string on them fancy Danes once more.
 Let's see if we upper Midwestern and Canadian types can learn something useful, like how to survive when winter starts (especially the cold and dark variety) with Hygge.
 You can call … [Read more...] about How to Survive When Winter Starts

 Today's post is a special "repeat" of sorts.
 Special, because it's a duet featuring blogger friend Amanda Kruse and yours truly.
 I wanted to stitch these two pieces together to underscore why true wealth is having no regrets.
 It'd been a project on the side of my desk for far too long.
 After reading an extremely heartbreaking story on LinkedIn this past week, I had to get this … [Read more...] about True Wealth Is Having No Regrets